Track mileage automatically

 • Employer exposure for underpaid tax, not just the employee

-Let’s say your organisation reimbursed mileage monthly using spreadsheets submitted by employees.
-Journey totals were recorded, but start/end locations and purposes were optional, so many drivers forgot or neglected to include them.
+Your organisation reimbursed mileage monthly using spreadsheets submitted by employees.
+Journey totals were recorded, but start and end locations and journey purposes were optional, so many drivers left them out.
+Over time, small data gaps were overlooked.

-When HMRC requested supporting evidence during a review, the company could not demonstrate which journeys were business-related or when logs had been created.
-As a result, mileage reimbursements were reclassified as taxable pay, triggering tax and NIC liabilities for the organisation.
+When HMRC requested supporting evidence during a review, the company could not clearly show which journeys were business-related or when the records had been created.
+Payments originally treated as expense reimbursements were reclassified as regular income, meaning the organisation had to pay backdated tax and National Insurance, potentially across multiple employees and several years, along with possible penalties and interest.

 Payroll delays and internal friction

-Poor recordkeeping doesn’t just create tax risk – it can also spark operational chaos.
+Poor recordkeeping doesn't just create tax risk; it creates operational chaos.
+Late or missing mileage claims often cause:

 • Delays to payroll processing